 Perama Tour offers a daily shuttle from Bangsal to Senggigi for 60,000 IDR.
 The trip takes about half an hour.

 Since there is only one trip per day, you might need to take a cab.
 The most reliable company is Bluebird – I’ve already recommended them in my post How (not) to behave in BALI.
 A one-way trip will cost you the equivalent of around 7 US$.

-While hiring a car with a driver is comparatively cheap if you share it between two or three people, it’s obviously not that cheap anymore if you pay the whole thing yourself.
-Of course, you can try to share with fellow-travellers, but it’s not guaranteed that you’ll find someone according to your interests and itinerary.
+While hiring a car with a driver is comparatively cheap if you share it between two or three people, it’s obviously not that cheap anymore if you pay for the whole thing yourself.
+Of course, you can try to share with fellow travellers, but it’s not guaranteed that you’ll find someone according to your interests and itinerary.
 Particularly on Lombok, Bali’s serene alternative with far fewer tourists around.

 This being said, you can always try to join an organized tour with Perama.
-They have also offices on Lombok.
+They have also offices in Lombok.
 Nevertheless, they don’t stick to scheduled tours.
-If on certain days, they don’t have enough people, they simply don’t go – or you have to pay the entire trip yourself.
+If on certain days, they don’t have enough people, they simply don’t go – or you have to pay for the entire trip yourself.

-To help you find the best option even if you travel Lombok solo, I’m including some tour offers in the Places to Visit section below.
+To help you find the best option even if you travel to Lombok solo, I’m including some tour offers in the Places to Visit section below.

 Where to Stay

 There is far less accommodation in Lombok than in Bali.
 I stayed at the Sendok Hotel*, just minutes from the beach and the pier.
 It’s absolutely okay, yet nothing to write home about.